Dinning Car

 Hot Hog Roast Roll

-Hog Roast Rolls at Oink
+Hog roast rolls at Oink

 A visit here is an absolute must for all meat lovers.
 Oink began as a farm to table movement founded by two farmers aiming to bring high quality natural products into the city.
 The only item on the menu is pulled pork in a Scottish bread roll with condiments.
 However, this is so popular with the locals that they now have three outlets in the city and a huge following.
 For the founders of Oink, it seems to be true that you only really need to do one thing well to succeed in life.